threefoldfoundation/www_threefold_io/content/page/home/home.md

 header_title: THE INTERNET
 header_image: ./home_header.png
 header_altImg: threefold
-header_excerpt: Welcome to the world’s largest peer-to-peer internet, formed by people who want to make a difference, by people who care, by people just like you.
+header_excerpt: ThreeFold is the engine for a planet positive and data sovereign Internet.
+A collaborative movement of people who care about a better future.
-button: "We invite you to join in!"
+button: ''
-link: "#home"
+link: ''
 solution_image2: ./quentum_safe.jpg
 cta2: home_cta2
 productsMain: product